Statsomat/BayesTwoProp/documents/Content.md

     - Use blank lines between blocks of code representing distinct ideas
     - Do not use libraries which do not have a large community
 -   Should you have new ideas, you are welcomed to open an issue (also for very small changes)
--	Prerequisites: Course of Prof. Neuhäuser, minimal R programming
+-	Prerequisites: Course of Prof. Neuhäuser, R programming
 -	Filter to search issues by commenter in GitHub is:issue is:open commenter:reyar